-Administrative service fees include revenue from certain groups which have managed care contracts that provide for the group to be at risk for all or a portion of their claims experience.
+Administrative service fees include revenue from certain groups that have managed care contracts that provide for the group to be at risk for all or a portion of their claims experience.
 For these groups, the Company is not at risk and only handles the administration of managed care coverage for an administrative service fee.
 The Company pays claims under commercial self-funded arrangements from its own funds, and subsequently receives reimbursement from these groups.
-Claims paid under self-funded arrangements are excluded from the claims incurred in the accompanying consolidated financial statements.
+Claims paid under self-funded arrangements are excluded from the Claims Incurred, Net of Reinsurance in the accompanying Consolidated Statement of Earnings.
 Administrative service fees under the self-funded arrangements are recognized based on the group's membership or incurred claims for the period multiplied by an administrative fee rate plus other fees.
 In addition, some of these self-funded groups purchase aggregate and/or specific stop-loss coverage.
-In exchange for a premium, the group's aggregate liability or the group's liability on any one episode of care is capped for the year.
+In exchange for a premium, the group's aggregate liability or liability on any one episode of care is capped for the year.
 Premiums for the stop-loss coverage are actuarially determined based on experience and other factors and are recorded as earned over the period of the contract in proportion to the coverage provided.
-This fully insured portion of premiums is included within the premiums earned, net in the accompanying consolidated statements of earnings.
+This fully insured portion of premiums is included within the Premiums Earned, net in the accompanying Consolidated Statements of Earnings.